SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Evaluation

 \subsection{Scaling experiments}

-To address {\bf Question-3}, we stress \sys with scaled workloads by duplicating the raw financial dataset to sizes of $2\times$, $4\times$, and $8\times$.
-We then evaluate the default testing queries on these scaled datasets to assess \sys's efficiency.
-The results are shown in Figure~\ref{fig:scale}.
+To address {\bf Question-3}, we stress \sys with two types of scaled workloads: (i) {\em scaled data:} we duplicate the raw dataset to sizes of $2\times$, $4\times$, and $8\times$ and evaluate default testing queries; \re{{\em (ii) scaled query complexity:} We use standard inputs, but simulate complex multi joins (up to 9-way) by chaining together multiple join workloads.} The results are shown in Figure~\ref{fig:scale} and Table~\ref{tab:jscale}.

-\boldparagraph{Observation 6. \sys demonstrates significant potential to scale up to multi-million records, even when handling complex 5-way joins.} Figure~\ref{fig:scale} shows \sys's effective scaling: up to $8\times$ data for linear queries and binary joins, and up to $4\times$ data for complex 5-way joins like Q8.
+{\bf Observation 8. \sys shows large potential to scale up to multi-million data, even for complex 5-way joins.} Figure~\ref{fig:scale} shows \sys's effective scaling: up to $8\times$ data for linear queries and binary joins, and up to $4\times$ data for complex 5-way joins like Q8.
 For instance, Q2 can be completed within 290ms under $8\times$, and in fact, since selection is bypassed (due to index access), thus the cost is mainly on I/O costs.
 Q4 finishes in 289 minutes at the same scale $8\times$, while the more complex 5-way join Q8 takes less than 280 minutes for $4\times$ data.
-As a reference, Shrinkwrap would require over 1035 minutes to complete Q8 even with unscaled data (Figure~\ref{fig:all:time}).
-This result can, from another angle, showcase the significant performance improvements of \sys over current SOTA DPSCA designs.
+As a reference, Shrinkwrap would require over 1035 minutes to complete Q8 even with unscaled data.

+\re{ {\bf Observation 9. \sys can effectively process very large joins (e.g., 9-ways).} Table~\ref{tab:jscale} shows that the query processing time of \sys at 9-way scale can still be $4.4\times$ faster than Shrinkwrap at 3-way join scale (Q6), and the memory improvement is even more evident that is 328$\times$ smaller.
+We stress that these significant memory savings can become even more crucial when processing massive datasets.
+Techniques like Shrinkwrap or SMCQL, might be forced to rely on much slower persistent storage to handle intermediate results that exceed memory capacity.
+In contrast, \sys can still maintain a fully in-memory query mode, potentially leading to even more pronounced efficiency gains in such scenarios. }